dinhanhthi/dinhanhthi.com/_posts/2019-05-16-setting-up-a-cafe-in-hcmc.md

 ### Top 10 venue categories in each district

-Nex table shows us the most 10 categories in each district.
+The nex table shows us the most 10 categories in each district.
 For less competition, we can choose districts whose first most common venue is not café.
 For examples, districts 1, 10, 2, 3, 4, 5.

 {:.img-full-normal}
 ![Top 10 venue categories in each district]({{img-url}}/df_10.jpg)